JMendyk/CIBSAE/README.md

 # Categorization and implementation of build systems using algebraic effects

 For English README click [here](#English).
-The paper is currently only available in Polish, I am actively working on translating it into English.
+The paper was originally written in Polish and a working-in-progress English translation of the paper in available as a preview.

 ## Polish